Hackathon launches June 11 · · Register now →

 25%

 Technical Execution.
 Does the AI system work?
 Is the demo functional, the code well-structured, and the architecture sound?
+(For Art submissions: creative impact and storytelling effectiveness).

 20%